Toberone-Tuna/VanillaMinecraftWorlds/README.md

-# VanillaMinecraftWorlds
+# Jernhund
-Repository for backups of vanilla Minecraft worlds.

-Go to a different branch (drop-down menu on the top left) to select the world you want.
+Up to date version of Jernhund creative realm world.

-After that, go to Code>Download ZIP to get a zipped file with the world folder inside of it.
+To download, go to Code>Download ZIP to get a zipped file with the world folder inside of it.
 (The world folder ITSELF that you use should be in the same folder as a README.md file)

+**Last Played:** December 18, 2021

+**Minecraft Version:** 1.17.1